wklken/cmdcheatsheet/README.md

 2.edit the content

-  the format is yaml[one kind of config file]
+  the content format is yaml [one kind of config file]

     newkey: |
         value1